Signing the public deeds of sale before a Spanish Notary is the moment when you buy the property outright.

 - Arrange insurance.
 Arrange insurance for your new property so that you are covered from the moment you sign the deeds.

-Signing the deeds before Notary
+Signing the property deeds before Spanish Notary

 Notaries are required by law to run certain checks before they witness a deed of sale.
 For instance the Notary is supposed to request a nota simple to confirm that the vendor is the genuine owner of the property and that the property is free of any (unexpected) encumbrances.
 This leads some estate agents to claim that buyers are perfectly well protected by the Notary and don’t need a lawyer.
 Nothing could be further from the truth.
 You must use your own lawyer, not only for the due diligence but also for accompanying you to the Notary.
 In reality the Notary gives you little protection so you must be accompanied by an experienced and qualified professional when signing the deeds.